Back to Resources

 The research focused on pool-specific management software (route management, scheduling, billing built for pool service companies) and general field service software with meaningful adoption among pool businesses.
 Products were evaluated across nine dimensions: basic overview, core use cases, feature set (16 categories), pricing, implementation, integrations, support quality, pros/cons from actual users, and ideal customer fit.

-Sources consulted: Official vendor websites, 200+ user reviews from Capterra/G2/Software Advice/GetApp, Reddit pool service discussions, app store ratings, competitor comparison pages, industry analyst reports, and pool service business forums.
+Sources consulted: Official vendor websites, 500+ user reviews from Capterra/G2/Software Advice/GetApp/Trustpilot, Reddit pool service discussions (r/swimmingpools, r/pools, r/sweatystartup), Google Play and iOS App Store ratings and reviews, competitor comparison pages, Skimmer's 2026 State of Pool Service Report (1,600+ respondents), and pool service business forums.
 Review analysis prioritized 3-star and lower ratings to identify authentic problems versus marketing claims.

 Limitations acknowledged: Most vendors are private companies with no financial disclosure.
 Customer counts and market share claims cannot be independently verified.
-The market lacks comprehensive third-party research—estimates of total market size vary wildly from $320 million to $10 billion depending on source according to Verified Market Research.
+The market lacks comprehensive third-party research—estimates of total market size vary wildly from $320 million to $10 billion depending on source.
 Feature lists reflect vendor marketing cross-referenced with user reviews where available.
-Pricing was verified November 2025 but changes frequently—Skimmer doubled per-pool pricing from $1 to $2 in 2024 with minimal notice according to Software Advice.
+Pricing was verified January 2026 but changes frequently—Skimmer restructured pricing into tiered plans during 2024-2025.

 The pool service software landscape